Add your voice to the growing media justice movement. Seek out and amplify hidden stories. No production experience necessary.

 Media and Movements

-is taught in collaboration with St. Paul Neighborhood Network (SPNN), a bustling studio and media access center that puts cameras into the hands of historically underrepresented creators.
-Students of all experience levels will leave the class with three short films to their credit, including a final work created in collaboration with a local nonprofit.
+is taught in collaboration with the St. Paul Neighborhood Network (SPNN), a community media center that puts cameras into the hands of historically marginalized producers.
+Students of all experience levels have the opportunity to hone their artistic and creative voice by producing three original films, including a final work created in collaboration with a local nonprofit.
 In addition to hands-on training, students meet artists, community leaders, and activists committed to creating media that matters.
 Student work is situated in the context of a growing movement to make media accessible, relevant, and reflective of diverse voices.

 In addition to hands-on training, students meet the leaders of the local media justice landscape.
 Students see their work situated in the context of a growing movement to make media accessible, relevant, and reflective of the diverse voices demanding to be heard.

 - From Consumers to Creators (4 Credits)

 HECUA designs an internship experience for all students that meets personal learning goals and connects program themes.
 Past internships sites include Saint Paul Neighborhood Network, Line Break Media, and Lily Springs Farm.
 Students can expect to spend 12-15 hours/week in their internship.

 HECUA is planning to offer all programs in-person for the 2021-2022 academic year.
 This is subject to change based on health and safety guidelines.